Four Considerations for Streamlining Data Initiatives in Work From Home Environments

 All information regarding data quality and data lineage are stored in a searchable digital data catalog on the communications network.
 By also incorporating machine learning technologies in the catalog, businesses can add automation to fine-tune business insights, making it easier for users to analyze data from home.

 3. The Role of Machine Learning and Automation

 Machine learning algorithms and automation technologies can eliminate some manual cataloging tasks that take even longer in remote work environments.
-For example, when organizations collect metadata, automatically profiling and establishing semantic tags establishes key details to enable lineage mapping more efficiently.
+For example, when organizations collect metadata, automatically profiling and establishing semantic tags establishes key details to enable lineage mapping more efficiently and streamline data.

 From there, semantic tags and machine learning can recommend likely relationships and lineage diagrams.
 This enables users to confirm automated insights and focus on collaborating on linked business context.
-As a result, business users quickly discover known gaps to focus on addressing.
+As a result, business users quickly discover known gaps to focus on addressing and streamlining data.